almaan/eggplant/README.md

 [Zenodo](https://doi.org/10.5281/zenodo.5659093) repository.

-To get the charted `.h5ad` files, visit the Zenodo repository and extract the content of `curated.zip` into a folder called `data` that is located at the same directory level as the root directory of the cloned github repository.
+To get the charted `.h5ad` files, visit the Zenodo repository and extract the content of `eggplant-data.zip` into a folder called `data` that is located at the same directory level as the root directory of the cloned github repository.
 For easy access, we use symlinks in the notebook data folder to these files; if you're working on a Windows machine you might experience some issues with this and